OpeOginni/uniswapPoolPriceBot/README.md

 ## Quickstart

-To start the Bot you need to input this command to the Terminal `uniswapBot.js`
+To start the Bot you need to input this command to the Terminal `node uniswapBot.js`